Should I teach my dog to heel?

 Some of us might work on this “heeling” or “loose-leash walking” concept part of the time.
 Half-assed.
 Maybe we get somewhere or maybe not.

-Some people depend on prong collars or Haltis.
+Some people depend on slip collars or anti-pull harnesses.
 That’s fine, too.

-Ace and I have been working on a pretty strict heel for the last four years, meaning my dog is always at my side while on the leash.
-I say “the last four years” because heeling is always a work in progress.
+Ace and I have been working on a pretty strict heel for years, meaning my dog is always at my side while on the leash.
+I say “years” because heeling is always a work in progress.
 No dog or dog owner will ever be perfect.

 A goofy, drooling mutt like mine has the potential to create a lot of chaos.
 We don’t call him Ace the Crash Test Dummy for nothing.